Can I Take Tylenol And Robitussin Together? | Safe Medicine Combo

 Potential Risks of Combining Medications

-- Duplicate ingredients: Some combination cough syrups include acetaminophen or other pain relievers.
+• Duplicate ingredients: Some combination cough and flu syrups include acetaminophen or other pain relievers.

-- Other medications: Concurrent use of prescription drugs metabolized by the liver can complicate matters.
+• Other medications: Concurrent use of prescription drugs, especially those involving the liver or certain antidepressants, can complicate matters.

 Therefore, consulting a healthcare provider before combining any OTC medicines is wise, especially if multiple products are involved.